A withdrawal is defined as exiting a course after the drop deadline and before the withdrawal deadline.

 Log into the Course Management page of your Outlier Account to manage your courses.

 You can also access the menu by navigating to the top right of your screen and clicking the three horizontal lines next to your email address.
 Next, click Account.

-Here, you will find the option to withdraw from your course.
-Click the 'Withdraw' button to be taken to the Withdrawal Form.
+Here, you will find the option to withdraw from your course and the last day to withdraw.
+Click the Withdraw button to be taken to the Withdrawal Form.

 Your withdrawal request is not complete until you have submitted the Withdrawal Form.